-Best lens heaters
+Best lens heaters 2023

 Suitable for lenses up to 41cm in circumference, the 3.5cm-wide band is secured in place with velcro.
 The heater also has a temperature regulator on its power cable that, via its low, medium, and high modes, allows you to alter the amount of heat being produced.
 This means you can also use it to stop your water bottle from freezing in really cold weather.

-Aluminium alloy heating elements allow quick, even heating, while three layers of insulation prevent contact between the heating elements and your equipment, and also help prevent heat dissipation into the night air.
+Aluminum alloy heating elements allow quick, even heating, while three layers of insulation prevent contact between the heating elements and your equipment, and also help prevent heat dissipation into the night air.

 A shorter, cheaper version is available, but we like the universal fit and future-proofing offered by the longer strap.
 As the heater goes around the lens or scope at its widest point, it’s always good to have a bit of extra length in the bag in case some new and unexpected equipment makes itself available.

 Like most lens heaters, it comes with a USB port, which is best attached to some kind of external power bank, and it has three ‘heat’ settings for you to try out.
-A little LED light indicates that it is on and working - this could damage your night vision while you’re out taking astro shots, so it’s best to find a way to shield it.
+A little LED light indicates that it is on and working, which could damage your night vision while you’re out taking astro shots, so it’s best to find a way to shield it.
 It’s not the largest lens heater on this list, but it should fit any camera lenses that have a 110mm or smaller diameter.

 The NEEWER USB lens heater can heat lenses on cameras or telescopes up to 16 inches or 400 millimeters in circumference.
 It also accommodates smaller ones as it's fully adjustable.
 The brand also highlights that it can be used to heat up arms and legs in the cold, or items like coffee cups.